 George D. J. Phillies, D. Sc.,

-Owner, Independent Political Report
+Editorial Director, Independent Political Report

 George Phillies is a full-time writer and retired physics professor.
 He lives in Worcester, Massachusetts, with his cat, the world’s largest board wargame collection, broad technical and science fiction libraries, and extensive flower gardens.
 His Libertarian books include four technical studies of Libertarian politics: Surely We Can Do Better, Libertarian Renaissance, Funding Liberty, and Stand up for Liberty.
 Phillies has been on the ballot for Federal Office twice.
 For a decade, he served as an officer of the Libertarian Association of Massachusetts, at different times as Treasurer and Chair.
 He was co-founder of the Pioneer Valley Libertarian Association, Massachusetts’ oldest continuously-existing libertarian political organization.

 Phillies edited the PVLA’s monthly magazines for nearly two decades, as seen on the website CMLC.org.
 He is President of the National Fantasy Fan Federation, the world’s oldest national S.F. club, and President of AHIKS, the world’s oldest and largest board wargaming society.
 In addition, he edits five S.F. magazines, namely Eldritch Science, Tightbeam, The National Fantasy Fan, The N3F Review of Books Incorporating Prose Bono, and the FanActivity Gazette.